 top of page

-With a background in economics, design magazines and publishing, my journey into the art world began with a Bachelor of Fine Arts from VCA, majoring in Painting.
-I'm currently enrolled in the MFA program at RMIT and my work has received the Fiona Myer Award for Painting, Linden New Arts Henry Award for Abstraction and has featured as a finalist in the Ravenswood Art Prize, the Fischer’s Ghost Art Prize and the Castlemaine Experimental Print Prize.
-My work has been included in multiple group shows and is in private collections around Australia.
+My background spans economics, design publishing and editorial work, prior to completing a Bachelor of Fine Arts at the Victorian College of the Arts and a Master of Fine Arts at RMIT University.
+My work has received the Fiona Myer Award for Painting, the Linden New Art Henry Award for Abstraction, and has been recognised in national prizes including the Ravenswood Art Prize, Fisher’s Ghost Art Award and the Castlemaine Experimental Print Prize.
+I exhibit regularly and my work is held in private collections across Australia.

 bottom of page